ShahedSabab/Customer-loan-enquiry/Django App/README.md

 • The data is normalized and preprocessed. <br>
 • To build the model Tensorflow 2.0 is used. <br>
 • The model is trained using a Multi Layer Neural Network with 4 dense layers (adding l1 regularization) and 2 droupout layers. <br>
-• The model can generate 2 decisions (i.e., approval or rejection) based on the given customer data.
+• The model can generate 2 decisions (i.e., approval or rejection) based on the given customer data. <br>
-• The model has an accuracy of 80%.
+• The model has an accuracy of 80%. <br>
-• The web service is developed using Django framework & REST API.
+• The web service is developed using Django framework & REST API. <br>